 Hungary became a State Member of the CIC in 1966, and was the first country to do so from the “Eastern Block”.
 A few years later, the CIC played a crucial role in the preparations of the 1971 World Hunting Exhibition in Budapest as the patron of the event.
 Pál Vallus, who was Vice-President of the CIC at the time (he later went on to become President) was a member of the board of the exhibition.
 The General Assembly of the CIC was also held in Budapest in 1970.
 By contributing and being involved in the preparations of this event, the CIC drew the attention of hunters worldwide.

-After the political changes in Hungary that occurred in 1989, one the most important events for the world of hunting was the invitation for the CIC to relocate its Headquarters from Paris, where it had been located since its establishment, to Budakeszi, Hungary.
-The move happened in 1999, and represented a great success for Hungary in terms of hunting diplomacy.
-Since this date, the office in Budakeszi has been the centre of the CIC’s global activities.
+After the political changes in Hungary that occurred in 1989, one the most important events for the world of hunting was the invitation for the CIC to establish an Administrative Office in Budakeszi, Hungary.
+The establishment happened in 1999, and represented a great success for Hungary in terms of hunting diplomacy.

 In 2012, the Hungarian Government granted the CIC, its institutions in Hungary and leading office holders, the diplomatic privileges and immunities of the United Nations through the 2012/LII.
 Decree according to the convention of New York on 13 February 1946.